 by Ron Blomberg, Dan Epstein, and Diana Munson

-The deeply personal story of a friendship between two teammates, and of a human bond which ultimately transcends the game itself.
+The deeply personal story of a friendship between two teammates, and of a human bond that ultimately transcends the game itself.
 This illuminating remembrance of Munson is filled with untold stories about his analytical-yet-hard-nosed approach to baseball, as well as his kindness and generosity off the field.

 by Ken Harrelson